 In our easy Make Slime home experiment, you get to make your own polymers!
 You will need some white liquid glue, borax powder and some food colouring if you like it green!

 You Might Also Enjoy Watch: How to Make Slime

 This is an extremely easy science magic trick that you can perform using pepper, water, and detergent.
 The trick illustrates the effect of detergent on the surface tension of water.

 Experiments #1-4 provided courtesy of The School of Chemistry at NUI Galway

-Did you try any of our experiments?
+Over to you now!
+Did you try any of these fun science experiments for kids?
 How did they go?
 Tell us in the comments below!